The transition to IPv6 DNS can be easier

 - It’s a lot of work to test all of your applications end-to-end in an IPv6 environment.
 And what may work well in a small test lab may fall apart when implemented at scale.

-- Every part of your network chain has to be IPv6-compliant.
+- Every part of your network chain (including every IPv6 DNS server) has to be compliant.
 Legacy network applications or devices hard-coded for IPv4 may lack IPv6 support.

 - Specifically, most IoT devices do not support IPv6.
 If critical IoT devices on your network aren’t IPv6-ready, then you can’t transition your network at all.
 This a particularly tough conundrum for the healthcare industry.